 Year ended December 31, 2013

-(in thousands, except per share amounts) are amounts) As reported Pro forma
+(in thousands, except per share amounts) As rej As reported Pr

 Revenue \$ 768,357 \$ 854,098

 Net income attributable to Altisource 129,973 132,907

 Earnings per share - diluted 5.19 5.31

 Year ended December 31, 2012

-(in thousands, except per share amounts) A As reported As reported Pro form Pro forma
+(in thousands, except per share amounts) As reported Pro Pro forma

 Revenue \$ 568,360 \$ 781,834

 Net income attributable to Altisource 110,627 129,229

 Earnings per share - diluted 4.43 5.18

 The unaudited pro forma information presents the combined operating results of Altisource and the Homeward fee-based business, ResCap fee-based business and Equator.
 The Homeward fee-based business, ResCap fee-based business and Equator operating results were derived from their historical financial statements for the most comparable periods available.
-The results prior to the acquisition dates have been adjusted to include the pro forma impact of the adjustment of amortization of the acquired intangible assets based on the purchase price allocations, the adjustment of interest expense reflecting the portion of our senior secured term loan used in the Homeward fee-based business, ResCap fee-based business and Equator transactions and to reflect the impact of income taxes on the pro forma adjustments utilizing Altisource's effective income tax rate.
+The results prior to the acquisition dates have been adjusted to include the proforma impact of the adjustment of amortization of the acquired intangible assets based on the purchase price allocations, the adjustment of interest expense reflecting the portion of our senior secured term loan used in the Homeward fee-based business, ResCap fee-based business and Equator transactions and to reflect the impact of income taxes on the proforma adjustments utilizing Altisource's effective income tax rate.